Welcome to today's edition of the Rush 24-7 podcast.

 Fears grow over new Dubai revolt.

-Arab and U.S. officials are growing nervous at the prospect of a second congressional uprising against the acquisition of American assets by a Middle Eastern controlled company in the wake of the Dubai Ports debacle.
+Arab and U.S. officials are growing nervous at the prospect of a second congressional uprising against the acquisition of American assets by a Middle Eastern controlled company in the wake of the Dubai ports debacle.

-Doncaster is a privately held British Aerospace manufacturer, works on sensitive U.S. weapons programs, including the joint strike fighter, could provoke a similar backlash and further damage a relationship between the United States and the United Arab Emirates.
+A person familiar with the thinking of both the U.S. and United Arab Emirates said that officials are concerned that the pending investigation of Dubai International Capital's purchase of Doncaster's, Doncaster's a privately held British aerospace manufacturer, works on sensitive U.S. weapons programs, including the Joint Strike Fighter, could provoke a similar backlash and further damage a relationship between the United States and the United Arab Emirates.

-The uh first signs of unease emerged yesterday when John Barrow, a Democratic lawmaker, released a letter demanding a tour of Doncaster's Georgia facility.
+Although the proposed transaction has not yet drawn much attention in Congress, well, it will now, the first signs of unease emerged yesterday when John Barrow, a Democratic lawmaker, released a letter demanding a tour of Doncaster's Georgia facility.

 He sent a letter to him.

-He says, uh it's reported that your facility produces turbine engine parts critical to tanks and military aircraft.
+He says, it's reported that your facility produces turbine engine parts critical to tanks and military aircraft.

 One must assume it plays a necessary and substantial role in the nation's ongoing military efforts in Iraq and Afghanistan.

-There's another related story to this, and I thought I had it at the top of the stack, but I didn't.
+And there's also another story that there's a there's another related story to this, and I thought I had it at the top of the stack, but I didn't.

-Uh but we go.
+Here we go.

-I knew it wasn't gonna end.
+I knew it wasn't going to end.

-I knew it was gonna have legs.
+I knew it was going to have legs.

-The debacle over a Dubai company's thwarted attempt to take over some U.S. port operations may end up undermining U.S. security because of its impact on counter-terrorism cooperation with Arab states, according to maritime experts yesterday.
+The debacle over a Dubai company's thwarted attempt to take over some U.S. port operations may end up undermining U.S. security because of its impact on counterterrorism cooperation with Arab states, according to maritime experts yesterday.

-I don't want to relive it, you know, where I come down on it.
+I don't want to relive it.

 Now, the other half of this is, you know, Duncan Hunter from California has promised to push ahead with legislation that would require all infrastructure deemed critical to homeland security to be owned by Americans.